 The cats, which already ate, ......... were full.

 It is clear that the predicate in the sentence depends on whether the subject is singular or plural.
 In order to build a model for this case, information is needed from previous words in the sentence.
 To get a better insight about how to deal with natural language data, I recommend reading our blog post about natural language processing (NLP).

 In data processing, the serial nature of temporal data appears to be at odds with the parallel nature of digital computation.
 Therefore, a common approach of processing temporal data is the attempt to "parallelize time" by giving it a spatial representation.
 This basically means, that the temporal data is sequentially segmented into vectors with a fix length where time is explicitly represented as one dimension.
 This approach, however, requires some interface with the world, which buffers the input, so that it can be presented all at once.
 And it is not clear that biological systems make use of such shift registers.
 Furthermore, this approach does not easily distinguish relative temporal position from absolute temporal position.
 Consider, for instance, a simple time lag which is represented in the following two sequences.

-The vectors a and b are instances of the same basic pattern, but displaced in space.
+The vectors $$\mathbf a$$ and $$\mathbf b$$ are instances of the same basic pattern, but displaced in space.
 The geometric interpretation of these vectors makes clear, that the two patterns are in fact quite dissimilar and spatially distant.
 As mentioned before, the spatial representation of time treats time as an explicit part of the input.